You want to investigate a truly intense, chilling, haunted site, but you don’t know where to start.

 When we think of immigrants and brutal work conditions, most of us focus on factories.
 Without a doubt, the Industrial Revolution spawned tragedies that are the root of many of today’s hauntings.

 Today, many of those empty factory buildings have been converted to loft apartments, condos, and offices.
-Without a doubt, some have credible ghost stories.
+Some have credible ghost stories.

 However, factories weren’t the only sites where terrible things happened.
 Even a casual study of local child labor practices can be chilling, and highlight places you might find lingering spirits.